Looking for some clever outdoor dog bath station ideas to make bathing your dog a lot easier?

 Why don’t use it as an outdoor dog bath station if the kids are too old for it?

-The only other thing you need is a hose to connect to your outdoor tap, and you’re ready to go.
+The only other thing you need is a garden hose to connect to your outdoor faucet, and you’re ready to go.
 Or you can fill it the old-fashioned way – with buckets of water.

 Another variation of this idea is to place the plastic pool in the ground to create a small swimming spot for your pets.